mesosphere/kudo-cassandra-operator/docs/resources.md

 ### Configmaps

-KUDO Cassandra generates the configurable scripts and properties used in KUDO Cassandra operator as configmaps objects PodDisruptionBudget KUDO Cassandra limits the number of pods that are down simultaneously.
+KUDO Cassandra generates the configurable scripts and properties used in KUDO Cassandra operator as configmap objects.

+### PodDisruptionBudget
+KUDO Cassandra
+limits the number of pods that are down simultaneously.
 For Cassandra’s service to work without interruptions, especially when the quorum-based applications are running on top of Cassandra we would like to guarantee that the number of